qsomazzi/particle/CONTRIBUTING.md

 If you have any questions or need support while contributing to Particle, feel free to [open an issue](https://github.com/qsomazzi/particle/issues/new) on GitHub, and we'll be happy to assist you.

 Happy contributing! 🚀

----

-Feel free to customize this template further to include specific guidelines or procedures relevant to your project's development process.